awesomerank/awesomerank.github.io/lists/HQarroum/awesome-iot.md

 - [ETSI M2M](http://www.etsi.org/technologies-clusters/technologies/m2m) - The ETSI Technical Committee is developing standards for Machine to Machine Communications.
 - [OneM2M](http://www.onem2m.org/) - The purpose and goal of oneM2M is to develop technical specifications which address the need for a common M2M Service Layer that can be readily embedded within various hardware and software, and relied upon to connect the myriad of devices in the field with M2M application servers worldwide.
 - [OPCUA](https://opcfoundation.org/) - OPC Unified Architecture (OPC UA) is an industrial M2M communication protocol for interoperability developed by the OPC Foundation.
--[OCF] (https://openconnectivity.org/) - OCF, The Open Connectivity Foundation, develop standards and certification for devices involved in the Internet of Things (IoT) based around Constrained Application Protocol (CoAP).
+- [OCF](https://openconnectivity.org/) - OCF, The Open Connectivity Foundation, develop standards and certification for devices involved in the Internet of Things (IoT) based around Constrained Application Protocol (CoAP).

 ### Alliances